Skip to content

 ✍️ Schema/IsAmbiguous

-If the schema should accept anything, then use the autofix or add x-stainless-any: true to suppress this note.
-If there are many such schemas, use the update transform with matches_schema to update them all.
+If this schema accepts any type, use the autofix or add x-stainless-any: true to suppress this note.
+If you have several schemas like this, use an update transform with matches_schema to update all of them without adding individual properties to each one.

 ✍️ Schema/EnumMemberTypeNotValid